ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 <!-- vim-markdown-toc -->

+Motivation: before doing anything else, you need to be able to compile documents.

 ## Material covered in this article
 - The basics of the `pdflatex` and `latexmk` commands and suggested options to use with each